gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Source Dependencies
 ===================

-A given object file clearly depends on the source file which is compiled to produce it.
+Each object file obviously depends on at least the source file which is compiled to produce it.
 Here we are using "depends" in the sense of a typical ``make`` utility; in other words, an object file depends on a source file if changes to the source file require the object file to be recompiled.
 In addition to this basic dependency, a given object may depend on additional source files as follows:

 * If a file being compiled |withs| a unit ``X``, the object file depends on the file containing the spec of unit ``X``.
-This includes files that are |withed| implicitly either because they are parents of |withed| child units or they are run-time units required by the language constructs used in a particular unit.
+This includes files that are |withed| implicitly either because they are parents of |withed| child units or are run-time units required by the language constructs used in a particular unit.

 * If a file being compiled instantiates a library level generic unit, the